fastrgv/WorldCupSokerban/README.md

 	sokerban_gnu ( or sokerban_osx )

-Remember, the arrow keys control movements and the keyboard controls for view are:
+Remember, the WASD or arrow keys control movements and the keyboard controls for view are:
 * (c) closer
 * (f) further
-* (d) defaults
+* (0) defaults
 * (/) tilt up
 * (\\) tilt down